 - A small Iranian study found that the MTR A2756G variant was linked to a slightly higher risk of autism.

-- A 2011 study showed an increased risk for colorectal cancer (OR = 1.39) for those with rs1801394 GG. [ref]
+- increases the risk for colorectal cancer (OR = 1.39) for those with rs1801394 G/G. [ref]

-- A healthy diet high in folate and B12 seems to be essential for overcoming any deficits created by these two polymorphisms.
+Folate and B12: A healthy diet high in folate and B12 seems to be essential for overcoming any deficits created by these two polymorphisms.
 Foods high in folate include leafy greens, chicken liver, beef liver, asparagus, broccoli, and legumes.
 Vitamin B12 is only found in animal products with liver being an excellent source.

 If you have the MTRR polymorphisms and are considering supplementing with B-12, you should first read the article on COMT.
 There are four different types of B-12, and some work better than others, depending on your COMT variants.

 The MTHFR gene codes for a key enzyme in the folate cycle.
 MTHFR variants can decrease the conversion to methyl folate.